xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDIT.SERIES**?(series\_num, name\_ref, x\_ref, y\_ref, z\_ref,
 plot\_order)

-Series\_num    is the number of the series you want to change.
+Series\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the series you want to change.
 If series\_num is 0 or omitted, Microsoft Excel creates a new data series.

-Name\_ref    is the name of the data series.
+Name\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the name of the data series.
 It can be an external reference to a single cell, a name defined as a single cell, or a name defined as a sequence of characters.
 Name\_ref can also be text (for example, "Projected Sales").

-X\_ref    is an external reference to the name of the sheet and the cells that contain one of the following sets of data:
+X\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an external reference to the name of the sheet and the cells that contain one of the following sets of data:

   - > Category labels for all charts except xy (scatter) charts

   - > X-coordinate data for xy (scatter) charts

-Y\_ref    is an external reference to the name of the sheet and the cells that contain values (or y-coordinate data in xy (scatter) charts) for all 2-D charts.
+Y\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an external reference to the name of the sheet and the cells that contain values (or y-coordinate data in xy (scatter) charts) for all 2-D charts.
 Y\_ref is required in 2-D charts but does not apply to 3-D charts.

-Z\_ref    is an external reference to the name of the sheet and the cells that contain values for all 3-D charts.
+Z\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an external reference to the name of the sheet and the cells that contain values for all 3-D charts.
 Z\_ref is required in 3-D charts but does not apply to 2-D charts.

-Plot\_order    is a number specifying whether the data series is plotted first, second, and so on, in the chart type.
+Plot\_order&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether the data series is plotted first, second, and so on, in the chart type.

   - > If you assign a plot\_order to a series, Microsoft Excel plots
     > that series in the order you specify, and the series that